amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

   token: "<<KUBE_ENFORCER_GROUP_TOKEN>>"    # Optional: The KubeEnforcer group token (if not provided manual approval will be required)
  ```

-#### Example: Deploy Aqua Scanner:
+#### Example: Deploy the Aqua Scanner

-You can deploy more scanners, here is an example for Aqua Scanner deployment:
+You can deploy more Scanners; here is an example:
 ```yaml
 apiVersion: operator.aquasec.com/v1alpha1
 kind: AquaScanner